Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 Capturing Balzac’s admiration and adoration of “this ageless city [that] he makes a declaration of love in an accumulation of finely observed detail – the cafés, landmarks, avenues, parks – and captures the populace in countless meticulously drawn portraits: its lawyers, grisettes, journalists, concierges, usurers, salesmen, speculators”.

-Pick up this book and be swept away to an earlier time in Parisian history, a time that in many ways still remains and awaits each to discover anew.
+Pick up this book and be swept away to an earlier time in Parisian history, a time that in many ways still remains and awaits each of us to discover anew.

 —A Cheesemonger’s Tour de France by Ned Palmer